 If you’ve ever played fantasy football, you probably already have a good handle on how to track and judge a player’s weekly performance.
 That’s the bread and butter of NFL prop betting, really, so props make for a natural entry for a new bettor.
 If you want to jump into betting on NFL props, here’s how.
 And see this week’s NFL game odds.

-See below for ongoing Detroit Lions team props.
-Click on any odds to go directly to the sportsbook, claim your bonus and start getting NFL prop bets in.
+See below for ongoing NFL team and player props.
+Enter any team or player to see their current prop odds markets.
+Click on any odds to go directly to the sportsbook, claim your bonus and start getting your NFL prop bets in.

 Best NFL prop betting sites in Michigan